hyongtao-db/dify-docs/en/guides/workflow/node/knowledge-retrieval.md

 **Applying Metadata Filtering**

 Use **Metadata Filtering** to refine document search in your knowledge base.
-For details, see “Metadata Filtering” in [Integrate Knowledge Base within Application](https://docs.dify.ai/guides/knowledge-base/integrate-knowledge-within-application).
+For details, see **Metadata Filtering** in *[Integrate Knowledge Base within Application](https://docs.dify.ai/guides/knowledge-base/integrate-knowledge-within-application)*.

 **Configuring the Retrieval Strategy**